ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

 ### "Broken" Move Effect Scripts
 > Source(s): [Yako?](https://github.com/YakoSWG)

 Because they are not used in the vanilla Generation IV games, there are a number of **move effect scripts** which do not actually invoke any **move effect subscripts** or side effects.
-These move effect scripts are named in DSPRE as the intended use, but require hex edits to function as intended.
+These move effect scripts are named in DSPRE (with a `Dummy` prefix) as the intended use, but require hex edits to function as intended.

 The process to fix these move effect scripts is relatively straightforward, involving copying the move effect script of a similar functional move and substituting in the correct parameters.
 For example, move effect script `012` is intended to increase the user's Speed stat by one stage, a side effect that does not occur in the vanilla Generation IV games (in isolation).